Hymen

-The hymen is a thin piece of mucosal tissue that surrounds or partially covers the external vaginal opening.
-It forms part of the vulva, or external genitalia, and is similar in structure to the vagina.
+The hymen is a thin piece of mucosal tissue that surrounds or partially covers the vaginal opening.
+A small percentage of females are born with hymens that are imperforate and completely obstruct the vaginal canal.
+It forms part of the vulva and is similar in structure to the vagina.
+The word is from the Greek ὑμήν meaning a thin skin or membrane.
+Many mammals possess hymens due to similar reproductive development.

 In children, a common appearance of the hymen is crescent-shaped, although many shapes are possible.
+Each shape in the natural range has a Latinate name.
 During puberty, estrogen causes the hymen to change in appearance and become very elastic.
 Normal variations of the post-pubertal hymen range from thin and stretchy to thick and somewhat rigid.
 Very rarely, it may be completely absent.

 The hymen can rip or tear during first penetrative intercourse, which usually results in pain and, sometimes, mild temporary bleeding or spotting.
-Sources differ on how common tearing or bleeding after first intercourse are.
-The state of the hymen is not a reliable indicator of virginity, though "virginity testing" remains a common practice in some cultures, sometimes accompanied by surgical restoration of hymen to give the appearance of virginity.
 Minor injuries to the hymen may heal on their own, and not require surgical intervention.
+Historically, it was believed that first penetration was necessarily traumatic, but now sources differ on how common tearing or bleeding are as a result of first intercourse.
+Therefore, the state of the hymen is not a reliable indicator of virginity, though "virginity testing" remains a common practice in some cultures, sometimes accompanied by hymen reconstruction surgery to give the appearance of virginity.
+International health organizations condemn virginity testing as harmful.
+Historically, it was also misinterpreted in medicine as evidence of female hysteria.